sabrinapenaa/Sabstagram/README.md

 Sabstagram is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: 6 hours spent in total
+Time spent: 11 hours spent in total
 ## Part 2
-# Project 3 - *Name of App Here*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: 5 hours spent in total

 ## User Stories